inikep/XWRT/README.md

 Usage: XWRT.exe [options] <file1> [file2] [file3] ...
  where <file> is a XML file or a XWRT compressed file (it's auto-detected)
-             you can also use wildcards (e.g., "*.xml") GENERAL OPTIONS (which also set default additional options):
+             you can also use wildcards (e.g., "*.xml")

-  -i = Delete input files
+GENERAL OPTIONS (which also set default additional options):
   -l0 = no compression (memory usage up to 16 MB)
   -l1 = zlib fast (memory usage 16+1 MB)
   -l2 = zlib normal (default, memory usage 16+1 MB)